CREATE TABLE reference

 Disabling dedup on the entire table

-ALTER TABLE TICKER_PRICE DEDUP DISABLE
+ALTER TABLE trades DEDUP DISABLE;

 Checking whether a table has dedup enabled

-SELECT dedup FROM tables() WHERE table_name = '<the table name>'
+SELECT dedup FROM tables() WHERE table_name = '<the table name>';

 Checking whether a column has dedup enabled